ssvlabs/ssv-liquidator/docs/setup-and-run.md

 ### Run in docker-mode

-Open terminal and navigate to project directory and run the following command.
+Open an additional terminal\CMD window and navigate to the project directory and run the following command:

 ```bash
 docker-compose up